Why this matters now

 The core technical capability required is identical to any other DMARC service: receive aggregate reports, parse them, identify legitimate and illegitimate senders, and guide the organisation from p=none to enforcement.
 What distinguishes a public sector suitable tool is everything around the edge:

-- EU or UK data residency, not US.
+- EU or UK data residency for the core data plane, not US.
 Aggregate reports contain sending IP addresses, message counts, and authentication results.
 Under a strict reading of GDPR and NHS Digital data handling guidance, this is operational data that should not leave European jurisdiction.
 Default EU hosting (with the option of a dedicated UK hosted environment for organisations that require it) is a far simpler DPIA than a US platform operating under the CLOUD Act.
+Where buyers also require that optional AI-assisted analysis stays in Europe, EU AI routing is available on request.

-- No US subpoena exposure.
+- Minimised US subpoena exposure.
 Post Schrems II, UK public sector buyers are increasingly sensitive to whether a supplier is subject to the US CLOUD Act.
-A UK owned supplier with European infrastructure removes that concern.
-Where data must stay inside UK borders, a dedicated UK hosted environment is available on request.
+A UK owned supplier with European infrastructure removes that concern for the primary data plane.
+Optional AI features route to third-party large-language-model providers in the US under no-training API terms; these can be disabled or kept inside Europe for enterprise customers who need the narrowest possible US footprint.

 - Transparent pricing.
 Public sector procurement under thresholds like the Digital Marketplace (G Cloud) or direct contract award requires clear, published pricing.
 Sales led quote on request pricing is a real barrier.